accordproject/ergo/docs/README.md

 ![alt text](./juraincicero.jpg "Jura inside Cicero")

-## Implementation
+## Verification

-The source code for the Jura compiler includes a mechanization in Coq from which (part of) the compiler is extracted.
+The source code for the Jura compiler includes a mechanization in Coq from which part of the compiler is extracted.
 A browsable version of the Coq code (generated using [coq2html](https://github.com/xavierleroy/coq2html)) is available in [specification](specification/index.md).

+Ultimately, one of our goals is to provide a full formal semantics for Jura in Coq, and prove correct as much of the compilation pipeline as possible.

 ## Caveats